luan1412167/luan1412167/README.md

 ## I'm an AI developer focusing on Computer Vision, NLP!

 - 🔭 I have 6 years of experience in the AI field!
-- 🔭 I have much time to research in deep face tasks, object tasks, tracking, OCR, Transformer, BERT, Chatbot ...!
+- 🔭 I have much time to research in deep face tasks, object tasks, tracking, OCR, Transformer, BERT, GPT, LLAMA ...!
 - 🌱 I handed on multiple models and tried many papers!

 ### Connect with me: